apache/trafficcontrol/docs/source/api/v4/multiple_server_capabilities.rst

 ``PUT``
 ========
 Associates a list of :term:`Server Capability` to a server.
+The API call replaces all the server capabilities assigned to a server with the ones specified in the serverCapabilities field.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"
-:Permissions Required: SERVER:UPDATE, SERVER:CREATE, SERVER:READ, SERVER-CAPABILITY:READ
+:Permissions Required: SERVER:UPDATE, SERVER:READ, SERVER-CAPABILITY:READ
 :Response Type:  Object

 Request Structure
 -----------------
 :serverId:           The integral, unique identifier of a server to be associated with a :term:`Server Capability`
-:serverCapability: List of :term:`Server Capability`'s name to associate
+:serverCapabilities: List of :term:`Server Capability`'s name to associate

 .. code-block:: http
 	:caption: Request Example